 The page summarizes your data extract and provides a number of options for customizing it.
 A link at the top expands to show the samples you selected.
 If any samples have notes associated with them, a message will appear on the samples bar to encourage you to review that information.
 Click the appropriate links to go back to the variable browsing and sample selection pages to alter your choices.
 You return to the extract request page via the data cart, where you can review the availability matrix for selections and easily drop variables by unchecking them.

 A separate link lets you choose the preferred data structure for your extract: rectangular (person or activity level) or hierarchical.
 Rectangular at the person level is the default format.

 When you submit an extract, there will be a delay ranging from minutes to hours, depending on the size of the job.
 You do not need to wait on our site for the job to be completed.
 Our system will send you an email when your extract is ready.

 The definitions of every extract will remain on our server indefinitely, but the data files are subject to deletion after three days.
 However, the screen where you download extracts has a feature that lets you revise old extracts.
 When you click on "revise," all your selections for that extract will be loaded into the system, after which you can edit or regenerate it.
 Note, however, that each successive data release can create difficulties for recreating old extracts, because codes might change.

 You can choose the preferred file structure for your extract.
-Rectangular data only contain person records -- requested household information is attached to each household member.
+Rectangular data at the person level only contain person records -- requested household information is attached to each household member.
+Rectangular data at the activity level includes household and person information repeated on each individual's activity records.
 Hierarchical data contains a distinct person record followed by a separate activity record for each respondent.
-The system defaults to rectangular format, which is the overwhelming choice of researchers.
+The system defaults to rectangular person format, which is the overwhelming choice of researchers.

 Extract option: Describe your extract [top]